Row, row, row your glutes to better fitness by saving $250 on a Hydrow rowing machine

-The Hydrow Rower is sort of like the Peloton of rowers -- by which I mean it's designed to look as much like a stylish piece of art as exercise equipment, it features a giant touchscreen display that delivers motivating live and on-demand classes and you need to opt into a subscription service ($38 per month) to get access to this content.
+The Hydrow Rower is sort of like the Peloton of rowers -- by which I mean it's designed to look as much like a stylish piece of art as exercise equipment.
+It features a giant touchscreen display that delivers motivating live and on-demand classes, and you need to opt into a subscription service ($38 per month) to get access to this content.
 Priced around $2,500, it's not inexpensive, but right now I can help with that.
 You can save $250 on any of Hydrow's three rower packages when you apply promo code CNET250 at checkout.
 All three packages comes with free shipping and a one-year warranty.

 This package includes the Hydrow Rower and a Polar OH1 Heart Rate Sensor.
 Usually priced at $2,325, it's currently marked down to $2,245.
 Apple promo code CNET250 at checkout and the cost comes down to $1,995.